elatov/elatov.github.io/_posts/2012-11-23-lost-nfs-connectivity-from-esxi-host-when-nas-is-another-subnet.md

 	NAS_1 is /vol/data1 from 10.178.250.10 mounted

-Notice the &#8220;mounted&#8221; field is showing up now.
+Notice the "mounted" field is showing up now.
 Here is how the routing table looked like on the ESXi host, after the addition of the static route:

 	~ # esxcfg-route -l